sci2pro/wowdata/README.md

 ## **Errors That Teach**

-In WowData, error messages are part of the interface.
+In WowData™, error messages are part of the interface.

 Every user-facing error: